Home / Blog / Tab Organizer Extensions

 6. Tab Manager Plus

-Use it when the problem is "I know this tab is open somewhere."
-If the problem is long-term backup, use a session manager or tab group saver alongside it.
+Use it when your problem is "I know this tab is open somewhere."
+For long-term backup, add a session manager or tab group saver.

 Feature comparison table

-The main tab organizers differ most on group support, session saving, automation, and backup.
+The real differences are group support, session saving, automation, and backup.

 Extension Tab Group Support Session Save Auto-Save Sync or Backup